vnjuguna/sample-java-ip/README.md

 - Enter the Key
 - Get the Encoded or Decoded Message
 - Allow the user to quit
+## TDD
+- Test the encoding or decoding.
 ## Live Link
 https://vnjuguna.github.io/sample-java-ip/
 ## Known Bugs